 Training and Engagement

 Our coaches and trainers support College-wide programmes as well as local team projects.
 We use a range of skills and techniques to help you optimise your area of work and associated processes.
-We offer a range of courses that introduce the OE approach and techniques, giving you the skills to identify opportunities for service improvement.
-Over 450 College staff have attended our OE introduction course and we offer staff the opportunity to develop their skills further through our Practitioner and Masterclass sessions.
+We offer a range of courses that introduce the Operational Improvement approach and techniques, giving you the skills to identify opportunities for service improvement.
+Over 450 College staff have attended our Introduction to Operational Improvement course and we offer staff the opportunity to develop their skills further through our Practitioner and Masterclass sessions.

-If you would like further information about the methodology or how OE can support your department, please email the Operational Excellence team.
+If you would like further information about the methodology or how we can support your department, please email the Operational Improvement team.

-- Overview and brief history of Operational Excellence
+- Overview and brief history of Operational Improvement

-- The five OE Principles and how to apply them
+- The five OI Principles and how to apply them

-- Practice some of the OE tools (User journey, Runners, Repeaters and Rarities, SIPOC, Value & Waste) and problem solving techniques (5 Whys, Affinity Diagram, Fishbone)
+- Practice some of the OI tools (User journey, Runners, Repeaters and Rarities, SIPOC, Value & Waste) and problem solving techniques (5 Whys, Affinity Diagram, Fishbone)

 What you will gain:

-- Understand and be able to explain the five OE principles
+- Understand and be able to explain the five OI principles

 - Recognise non-value added activities in a process